bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-09-20-newsletter.md

 - [HWI 3.1.0][] is a release of the next version of this package providing a common interface to multiple different hardware signing devices.
-This release adds support for the Trezor Safe 5 and makes several other improvements and bug fixes.
+This release adds support for the Trezor Safe 5 and makes several other improvements and bug fixes. {% assign timestamp="49:32" %}

-- [Core Lightning 24.08.1][] is a maintenance release that fixes crashes and other bugs discovered in the recent 24.08 release.
+- [Core Lightning 24.08.1][] is a maintenance release that fixes crashes and other bugs discovered in the recent 24.08 release. {% assign timestamp="49:56" %}

 - [BDK 1.0.0-beta.4][] is a release candidate for this library for building wallets and other Bitcoin-enabled applications.
 The original `bdk` Rust crate has been renamed to `bdk_wallet` and lower layer modules have been extracted into their own crates, including `bdk_chain`, `bdk_electrum`, `bdk_esplora`, and `bdk_bitcoind_rpc`.
-  The `bdk_wallet` crate "is the first version to offer a stable 1.0.0 API."
+  The `bdk_wallet` crate "is the first version to offer a stable 1.0.0 API." {% assign timestamp="50:27" %}

 - [Bitcoin Core 28.0rc2][] is a release candidate for the next major version of the predominant full node implementation.
-A [testing guide][bcc testing] is available.
+A [testing guide][bcc testing] is available. {% assign timestamp="51:04" %}

 ## Notable code and documentation changes